Jira Import

 scopes:

-read:jira-work— projects, issues, fields, searchread:jira-user— resolve assignees and reportersread:me— required by Windshift's auto-detectionread:jira-software(optional) — boards and sprints
+read:jira-work— projects, issues, fields, searchread:jira-user— resolve assignees and reportersread:me— required by Windshift's auto-detectionread:jira-software— required to import boards and sprints.
+Omit it only if you want an issues-only import.

 - Give the token a name (e.g. "Windshift import") and click Create